AnaTipps/deep-learning-challenge/README.md

 # Analysis Preprocess

 ## Step 1: Preprocess the Data
-Using 'Pandas' and 'scikit-learn’s' 'StandardScaler()', the dataset were preprocessed.
+Using `Pandas` and `scikit-learn’s` `StandardScaler()`, the dataset were preprocessed.
 This step its a prep for Step 2, where I compiled, trained, and evaluated the neural network model.

 I started by uploading the starter file to Google Colab, then using the information provided in the Challenge files, follow the instructions to complete the preprocessing steps.